Is personal injury protection required in Minnesota?

 Minnesota requires the same statute.
 The only difference is that motorists are required to carry comprehensive coverage .
 For these drivers, a zero- deductible glass endorsement is built into the policy.

-What is the best bodily injury coverage?
+What is the difference between PIP and bodily injury?